QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Task Offloading problem Formulation

 \subsection{State Space}

-A state in our MDP represents a conceptual space that comprehensively describes the state of an MD facing the environment.
-We represent the MD $i$'s state in time slot $t$ as vector $\boldsymbol{s}_i(t)$ that includes the newly arrived task size, the queues information, the MD's battery level, and the workload history at the ENs.
-The MD observers this vector at the beginning of each time slot.
+A state in our MDP represents a conceptual space that comprehensively describes the state of an MD facing the~environment.
+We represent the MD $i$'s state in time slot $t$ as vector $\boldsymbol{s}_i(t)$ that includes the newly arrived task size, the queues information, the MD's energy level of the battery, and the workload history at the ENs.
+The MD observes this vector at the beginning of each time slot.
 The vector $\boldsymbol{s}_i(t)$ is defined as follows: